Ercion/pyspark-streaming-k8s/README.md

 kubectl apply -f k8s/spark-ui-service.yaml
 ```

-Note: Step 5 (Image loading into Minikube) has been removed.
-It is no longer necessary as the Docker image should be available once you build it and use minikube image load or similar commands if needed.

 ## Step 6: Check the Status of Pods

 Check the status of the deployed pods to ensure everything is running correctly: